 LJN: He was hired by Miles after Wayne Shorter left the band and was only eighteen at the time.
 By many accounts, he didn’t necessarily have the best relationship with the rhythm section at the time…

-DL: Well, they tended to play over him instead of under him: You can hear it on Black Beauty and Live at Fillmore East.
-He was not an episodic player, he was more of a flow through… you know, he’d start here and he’d end up over here.
+DL: Well, they tended to play over him instead of under him.
+You can hear it on Black Beauty and Live at Fillmore East.
+He was not an episodic player, he was more of a flow through; you know, he’d start here and end up over here.

 I can’t tell you what happened with Miles.
 He got fired, I guess.
 Miles did say something to me once: “It takes Steve too long to get to the microphone!”
 I think he wanted the flow to happen without him.
 He’d stop in unusual places, and that would be a place where the saxophone would normally jump in.
 Wayne would jump right in after Miles’s solo.
 But, if you have to wait eight bars or twenty-four bars or something, it kind of takes away from the group flow.
 I don’t know if I heard it correctly or what.
 But, it’s true, in those days, everyone was wired up so there were a lot of cables on the ground….dangerous!!

-LJN: What was it like to be part of a quartet with Elvin, Grossman and Gene Perla?
+LJN: What was it like to be part of the quartet with Elvin, Grossman and Gene Perla?

 LJN: How did the band first come into being?

 DL: Gene was very adamant about getting this band together.
 After he was hired, he said, “I’m gonna get you and Steve in the band… watch me.”
 And, sure enough, he got it done.
 We were chosen by the greatest drummer who ever lived to be his accompanists.
 It was quite a thrill and it was quite an honour.
 We treasured it very much and it put us on the international scene.
 After all, Elvin was responsible for the Coltrane engine.